-- internationally recognised framework (i.e. FiTI Standard) that defines what information on marine fisheries should be published online by public authorities; - engaging with countries to implement this in order to achieve and maintain high levels of transparency on the management of the marine fisheries sector and the activities of fishers and fishing companies; - promoting and institutionalising multi-stakeholder collaboration; - stimulating public debates on how the fisheries sector is managed, enabling relevant stakeholders to support reforms towards better governance of their marine fisheries; and - fostering the implementation of the United Nations Sustainable Development Goals, as well as other international treaties and covenants related to fisheries around the world.
+- maintaining its internationally recognised standard (i.e. FiTI Standard) that defines what information on marine fisheries should be published online by public authorities; - engaging with countries to implement this standard in order to achieve and maintain high levels of transparency on the management of the marine fisheries sector and the activities of fishers and fishing companies; - promoting and institutionalising multi-stakeholder collaboration; - stimulating public debates on how the fisheries sector is managed, enabling relevant stakeholders to support reforms towards better governance of their marine fisheries; and - fostering the implementation of the United Nations Sustainable Development Goals, as well as other international treaties and covenants related to fisheries around the world.